 One-pan classic sloppy joes made healthy!
 A great make ahead for lunch at work or leftovers.

-Some of the links on this page are affiliate links of which I’ll earn a small commission from the seller’s profit if you purchase.
+Some of the links on this page are affiliate links.
 I appreciate your support!

 Healthy Homemade Sloppy Joe Recipe